hapedo/ESPLouverControl/README.md

  - motor down

 Short key press controls relays directly, long press (more than 2 seconds) makes louver to fully open/close (time can be configured).

+Sequential press of down and then up (holding down) key causes full close and open lamellas.

 5 second long press of reset button causes loading defaults and module reboot to AP mode.